 Low Spots in the Yard

-Properties located in high precipitation regions and those that are situated at the bottom of a hill are more prone to issues with standing water.
+Properties located in high precipitation regions and those that are situated at the bottom of a hill are more prone to water pools forming after rainfall.
 Even homes in regular areas may have low spots which can cause water to pool when it rains.
 The easiest way to fix this problem is by addressing the grading around the foundation of your home.
 This will prevent serious damage to your foundation, such as water seepage.

+Regrading the land around your home helps direct water flow away from the foundation, reducing the risk of damage.
 Creating a French drain is one way to divert water away from low areas.
 This is simply a downward-sloping gravel-filled trench.
 In most cases, these are connected to a drain tile that directs the water to a dry well or a drainage pipe.
 A dry creek is an aesthetically pleasing option that serves the same function as a French drain but without the use of a pipe.
+Another visually appealing option is a rain garden, which absorbs runoff while adding greenery to your yard.

 Compaction and Thatch